-The orientation of the parent subsystem block and your choice of port location determine the Connection Port block port location on the parent subsystem boundary.
+The orientation of the parent subsystem block and your choice of port location determine the Connection Port block port location on the parent subsystem block.

-A subsystem is in its fundamental orientation when its Simulink signal inports occur on its left side and its Simulink signal outports occur on its right side.
+A subsystem is in its fundamental orientation when its Simulink signal inports appear on its left side and its Simulink signal outports appear on its right side.

-When a subsystem is oriented in this way, the actual port location on the subsystem boundary respects your choice of port location (left or right) for the connector port.
+When a subsystem is oriented in this way, the actual port location on the subsystem block respects your choice of port location (left or right) for the connector port.

 A subsystem orientation is reversed, with left and right interchanged, when its Simulink signal inports occur on its right side and its Simulink signal outports occur on its left side.

-See Port Location and Orientation on Subsystem Boundary preceding.
+See Port Location and Orientation on Subsystem Block preceding.

 In the Simulink documentation, see Create a Subsystem.